-The following table sets forth information with respect to the beneficial ownership of our common stock as of April 1, 2018, and as adjusted to reflect the sale of our common stock offered by us in this offering, for:
+The following table sets forth information with respect to the beneficial ownership of our common stock as of March 1, 2019, and as adjusted to reflect the sale of our common stock offered by us in this offering, for:

-- § each of our named executive officers; - § each of our directors; - § all of our current directors and executive officers as a group; and - each person, or group of affiliated persons, known by us to be the beneficial owner of more than 5% of our outstanding shares of common stock.
+- § each of our named executive officers; - § each of our directors; - § all of our current directors and executive officers as a group; and - § each person, or group of affiliated persons, known by us to be the beneficial owner of more than 5% of our outstanding shares of common stock.

-We have determined beneficial ownership in accordance with the rules of the SEC, which generally means that a person has beneficial ownership of a security if he or she possesses sole or shared voting or investment power of that security, including options or warrants that are currently exercisable or exercisable within 60 days of April 1, 2018.
-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, convertible securities or other rights, held by such person that are currently exercisable or will become exercisable within 60 days of April 1, 2018, are considered outstanding.
+We have determined beneficial ownership in accordance with the rules of the SEC, which generally means that a person has beneficial ownership of a security if he or she possesses sole or shared voting or investment power of that security, including options or warrants that are currently exercisable or exercisable within 60 days of March 1, 2019.
+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, convertible securities or other rights, held by such person that are currently exercisable or will become exercisable within 60 days of March 1, 2019, are considered outstanding.
 We did not, however, deem such shares outstanding for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated, to our knowledge, the persons and entities named in the table below have sole voting and sole investment power with respect to all shares that they beneficially own, subject to community property laws where applicable.
 The information in the table below does not necessarily indicate beneficial ownership for any other purpose, including for purposes of Sections 13(d) and 13(g) of the Securities Act.

-We have based our calculation of the percentage of beneficial ownership prior to this offering on 177,855,306 shares of common stock outstanding as of April 1, 2018, after giving effect to the automatic conversion of all of our outstanding preferred stock, including the Series D preferred stock issued in February 2018, and non-voting common stock into common stock upon the closing of this offering.
+We have based our calculation of the percentage of beneficial ownership prior to this offering on 15,566,692 shares of common stock outstanding as of March 1, 2019.